ryanrolds/blog/content/posts/screeps.md

 ---
 It's been a crazy couple of years.
 We bought a house right before the pandemic, sister-in-law moved in for a while, learned to take care of a house, and changed employers.
 One of the things that have helped me keep my sanity in these interesting times is [Screeps](https://screeps.com/), an MMO for programmers.

 Screeps asks programmers to create a bot that plays a massive persistent Real-time Strategy (RTS) game.
 Think StarCraft/Warcraft, but with a grid of maps and over 2000 players.
 The bot contains logic that drives units, builds bases, defends against attacks, and raids NPCs/bots.
 The major languages (JavaScript, TypeScript, Rust, Kotlin, and Python) have starter kits.
 Any language that compiles to WASM is technically supported.
-If you've ever been playing an RTS and wished to write a bot that would play the game for you, Screeps is for you.
+If you've ever been playing an RTS and wished to write a bot that would play the game, Screeps is for you.
+## Getting started

-The best introduction to the game is the [tutorial](https://screeps.com/a/#!/sim/tutorial/1), which does not require purchasing the game.
-It's an on-ramp to the concepts rather than an example of how to write your bot.
+The best introduction to the game is the [tutorial](https://screeps.com/a/#!/sim/tutorial/1), which doesn't require purchasing the game.
+It's an on-ramp to the game's concepts rather than an example of how to write your bot.
 As you complete the tutorial, you will frequently be referencing the [game docs](https://docs.screeps.com/index.html) and [API docs](https://docs.screeps.com/api/).
-The documentation is well done, and there is a [community-managed wiki](https://wiki.screepspl.us/index.php/Getting_Started) with some of the meta.
+The documentation is well done and there is a [community-managed wiki](https://wiki.screepspl.us/index.php/Getting_Started) with some of the meta.

-## Getting started
+## Progression

 The tutorial introduces you to writing logic for "creeps" (the units in the game), upgrading your room, automatically spawning creeps, and defending your room.
 Do the tutorial, write a bot to get a room to RCL 4, and protect against NPC invaders.
-Once you have that initial bot, claim a room in Shard 3 and don't look back.
+Once you have that initial bot, claim a room in Shard 3.
+The starting shard, Shard 3, limits the CPU time of all bots to 20ms per tick.

-The game has 4 shards (grids of rooms connected by portals).
-The starting bot shard is Shard 3, limiting everyone's CPU time to 20ms.
-The limit allows a decently optimized bot to claim at least 5 rooms.
-At the time of writing, I have 8 rooms on Shard 3 and 4 rooms on Shard 2 (not capped at 20ms and has an incredibly aggressive bot - Tiggabot - that attacks bots within ~10 rooms).

-Rooms not claimed by the bots can have their energy mined and hauled to a nearby claimed room.
-This process is called "remote mining" and allows collecting more energy, accelerating the growth of RCL & GCL.

 The number of rooms a bot can claim is determined by their Global Control Level (GCL); GCL 1 allows 1 room, and GCL 7 allows 7 rooms.
 The energy put into room controllers also upgrades the GCL.
+Rooms not claimed by a bot can have their energy mined and hauled to a nearby claimed room.
+This process is called "remote mining" and allows collecting more energy, accelerating the growth of RCL & GCL.
 Getting a room to RCL 5 unlocks the Terminal structure, allowing the transfer of resources between rooms and placing buy and sell orders.
-At that point, players start to distribute resources between rooms, react resources, and dabble in automated trading.
+At that point, players start to distribute resources across rooms, react resources, and dabble in automated trading.

-Once a bot can create and distribute "boosts" (provide significant bonuses to attacking, healing, mining, and other actions), players can focus on defense logic and sieging NPCs/bots.
+Once a bot can create and distribute "boosts" (materials that give significant bonuses to attacking, healing, mining, and other actions), players can focus on defense logic and sieging NPCs/bots.
 When the bot feels the squeeze of the 20ms CPU limit and the low-hanging optimizations have been made, it's time to expand into other shards.

 ## Challenges

 I enjoy the variety of problems that have to be solved and learning new techniques.
 The game encouraged me to think like a PM while still addressing toil and technical debt.
 If we are not enjoying the game, why continue to do it?
+Here are just a few of the more interesting challenges I had to solve.

 ### Creep Behavior

 Early in development, I decided to use [Behavior Trees](https://www.gamedeveloper.com/programming/behavior-trees-for-ai-how-they-work) to drive my creep.
 I considered other options - [Finite-State Machines](https://en.wikipedia.org/wiki/Finite-state_machine) (FSM) or [Goal Oriented Action Planning](https://medium.com/@vedantchaudhari/goal-oriented-action-planning-34035ed40d0b) (GOAP).

 Most of my creeps follow a simple loop:
-Get task from a queue.
+1. Get task from a queue.
-Move to a position.
+2. Move to a position.
-Pick up a resource.
+3. Pick up a resource.
-Move to another position.
+4. Move to another position.
-Perform some action with that resource.
+5. Perform some action with that resource.
-Go to Step 1.
+6. Go to Step 1.

 The majority of logic only needs to perform single actions (pick up, drop off), repeat an action (moving), and create sequences.
-Behavior trees afford these basic patterns and allow them to be composed into trees.
-On creation, creeps are assigned a role in determining the behavior tree used to drive the creep.
+Behavior Trees afford these basic patterns and allow them to be composed into trees.
+On creation, creeps are assigned a role that determines the behavior tree used to drive the creep.

 Like all software projects, the early decisions focused on the biggest bang for the time.
 I have not needed anything more complex or less rigid than Behavior Trees.
 Not to say that when implementing advanced attack/defense logic, I won't reach for GOAP in the future.
 However, I rarely think about switching because behavior trees get the job done.